The classification of Rokhlin flows on C*-algebras: -absorbing -algebras

 In this section, we will prove Theorem \ref{Theorem-B} with the help of Theorem \ref{thm:main-result}.
 This requires a two-step approach; an analysis of the approximately central exponential length of the \cstar-algebras under consideration, followed by a uniqueness theorem for the restricted coactions of flows up to approximate unitary equivalence.
+We remark that the class of separable nuclear $\CO_\infty$-absorbing \cstar-algebras has been classified by Kirchberg in unpublished work \cite{KirchbergC}, which has been rigorously reproved by Gabe \cite{Gabe19}.